Homocysteine and hip fracture

 Grass-fed beef is also good.

 Again a wide range of foods will keep you covered.
-Just feedlot meat and potatoes will not.
+Just feedlot meat and potatoes from cold storage are not sufficient.

 Read more about this complex subject at frailty and vitamin B6.
 The trick is not to get neurotic about whether you have had sufficient pyridoxine-glucoside today; you would go mad but rather to enjoy a wide range of foods.

-One of the problems with supplements is that most likely they contain only one of these forms of vitamin-B6.
+One of the problems with supplements is that most likely they contain just one of these forms of vitamin B6.
 Solgar for example, a popular brand contains only pyridoxine HCl.
 What about the other seven?

 Vitamin B9, or folate